imre/imre/README.md

 [![gpg-key-id](https://img.shields.io/badge/0x83AE6894BF8C400A-blue?label=GPG-key)](https://github.com/imre.gpg)
 [![visits](https://komarev.com/ghpvc/?username=imre&style=flat&color=313131&label=Profile+Visits&abbreviated=true)](https://github.com/imre)

-I design, build, and deploy software that breaks convention and rejects the polished-but-pointless norms of modern tech.
+I design, build, and deploy software that breaks convention and rejects the "polished but pointless" norms of modern tech.

-Originally from Budapest, now based in the United Kingdom, I’ve spent the last few years building systems for researchers ranging from archaeologists to liver and kidney transplant surgeons.
-My work combines disciplined engineering with a deep frustration for bad design, bloated platforms, and lifeless apps, driving me to create tools that are simple, elegant, and genuinely useful.
+Originally from Budapest, now based in the United Kingdom, I've spent the last few years building systems for researchers ranging from archaeologists to transplant surgeons.
+My work blends disciplined engineering with a refusal to accept the industry's defaults: bloated platforms, clumsy design, and apps that feel dead on arrival.
+Instead, I focus on creating tools that are minimal, elegant, yet genuinely essential to your work.

 ## In the News
 I’ve contributed software to several academic research projects, some of which have been featured in the media: